-Dunstable Town Football Club was formed in October 1883 and is currently managed by Tony McCool, ably assisted by first team coaches Kevin Gallen and Gareth Jackson.
+Dunstable Town Football Club was formed in October 1883 and is currently managed by Gareth Jackson, ably assisted by first-team coach Ryan Sturges.

 The club in its history has won the Colwyn Cup, The Beds County Floodlit Cup, The Bedfordshire Senior Cup, The Bedfordshire Premier Cup and The Eastern Junior Cup, as well as numerous non-league titles.